 In a side chapel the gothic Madonna and Child from the 15th century.

 During the renovation frescoes appeared, but could not be restored due to cost reasons.
 A small detail of the old frescoes was made visible on the ceiling.

 We left the church and after a few kilometres Timelkam is reached.

 At the entrance of the village in a chapel Johannes Nepomuk welcomes us.

 In the centre of the village there is a protestant Nepomuk church.

-Above the church stands John Nepomuk.
+Above the entrance to the parsonage there is a statue of John Nepomuk.
 Instead of a green martyr palm in his hand, a green branch grows before him.